Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Experimental Results

+Both cross- and in-domain adaptation were additionally evaluated under varying amounts of labeled training data (1\%, 10\%, 50\%, 100\%) to simulate real-world clinical scenarios with different data availability.
+Unless stated otherwise, the reported results of MedBridge are without clinical reports or MoE during adaptation to ensure a fair comparison with baselines.
+We further evaluated MedBridge across different foundation VLMs to validate its generalizability in adapting arbitrary models.

-In this task, we used public CLIP models pretrained on large-scale natural image-text pairs as representative general-purpose VLMs, and adapted them with MedBridge and state-of-the-art multimodal adaptation approaches on multi-label thoracic disease classification across five medical datasets.
-As shown in Table~\ref{tab:fine_tune}, zero-shot classification using the pretrained CLIP achieved only around 51\% AUC on average, highlighting the significant domain gap between natural and medical images and the need for effective adaptation.
-Existing adaptation methods substantially improved performance, with MMRL achieving an AUC of 76.46\% on CheXpert Plus.
-MedBridge further boosted accuracy, outperforming MMRL by more than 7\% on CheXpert Plus, MIMIC-CXR, and COVIDx CXR-4 datasets, and by approximately 5\% on NIH and RSNA Pneumonia, demonstrating its superior generalization and diagnostic performance.
-The addition of MoE module in MedBridge further enhanced its diagnostic accuracy, especially in CheXpert Plus and COVIDx CXR-4, increasing the AUC by 2\% and 2.5\% respectively.
-Integrating auxiliary clinical reports in MIMIC-CXR during adaptation further enhanced its AUC by 1.5\%.
-In addition, as shown in Table~\ref{tab:cross_data_efficiency}, MedBridge maintained consistently high performance across different training data proportions, highlighting its strong data efficiency.
+\textbf{Cross-Domain Adaptation:} Here, we used frozen CLIP models pre-trained on large-scale natural image-text pairs as representative foundation VLMs, and adapted them with MedBridge and state-of-the-art multimodal adaptation approaches on multi-label thoracic disease classification across five medical datasets. \cref{sec::expert_vlms} reports the performance of MedBridge using other foundation VLMs.
+As shown in \cref{tab:fine_tune}, zero-shot classification using the pre-trained CLIP achieved only around 51\% AUC on average, highlighting the significant domain gap between natural and medical images and the need for effective adaptation.
+Fully fine-tuning CLIP on the respective datasets resulted in an average performance of about 62\%, a relatively limited gain that is likely attributed to overfitting.
+Existing adaptation methods substantially improved performance, with CLIP-LoRA achieving an AUC of 75.91\% and MMRL achieving 76.46\% on CheXpert Plus.
+MedBridge further increased accuracy, outperforming MMRL by more than 7\% on the CheXpert Plus, MIMIC-CXR, and COVIDx CXR-4 datasets, and by approximately 5\% on NIH and RSNA Pneumonia, demonstrating its superior generalization and diagnostic performance.
+The addition of the MoE module to MedBridge further improved its diagnostic precision, especially in CheXpert Plus and COVIDx CXR-4, increasing AUC by 2\% and 2.5\%, respectively.
+In addition, as shown in~\cref{tab:cross_data_efficiency}, MedBridge maintained consistently high performance across different training data proportions, highlighting its strong data efficiency.